uselessbongo/tease-tuesday-ideas/README.md

  * Vibrator on cage and balls
  * Play with nipples
  * Vibrating ring on cage/balls for amount of time
+ * Tease cage and balls with feet or boots
  * Prostate Massage (Freaky Friday)
    * prostate massager
    * exam glove finger